Torram/magic-docs/docs/Client-Development/Hooks/Auth/UseSignIn.md

-Custom hook that queries authentication data for a user.
+Custom hook that queries the authentication data for a user.

 ```tsx
 import { useMutation, UseMutationResult } from 'react-query';